Bob Marshall’s November 2014 BLS Analysis for Recruiters; 12/5/14

 |Up from December 2011||by||2,020,000|

-Subtract the second number (‘civilian labor force’) from the first number (‘civilian working population’) and you get 91,273,000 ‘Not in Labor Force’—slightly better than last month’s 91,541,000.
-Since November, 2012, 2,418,000 US workers have vanished!
-Where did those 2,418,000 potential workers disappear to in one year’s time?
+Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 92,447,000 ‘Not in Labor Force’—up by 68,000 from last month’s 92,379,000.
+Since November, 2013, 1,164,000 US workers have vanished!
+Where did those 1,164,000 potential workers disappear to in one year’s time?
 I am assuming they still have to eat and pay their rent.
 They still need money, don’t they?
 The government tells us that these NILFs got discouraged and just gave up looking for a job.
 My monthly recurring question is: “If that is the case, how do they live when they don’t earn any money because they don’t have a job?
 Are they ALL relying on the government to support them??”

 Final take on these numbers: Fewer people looking for work will always bring down the unemployment rate.